munkychop/bullet/README.md

 **Example usage with custom data:**

-    function userAddedCallback (data) {
+    function helloCallback (data) {
         console.log(data);
     }

-    // Register the 'userAddedCallback' function to be called whenever the 'user-added' message is triggered:
+    // Register the 'helloCallback' function to be called whenever the 'hello' message is triggered:

-    Bullet.on('user-added', userAddedCallback);
+    Bullet.on('hello', helloCallback);

     // Somewhere later in the application...